nmdickson/papermate/README.md

     nothing that can be done about it, except coming back the next day.
 It seems to happen most on Thursdays.
     (I just take it as a vacation-from-reading day).

+- Allow non "astro-ph" arXiv classes.
+    Should be as simple as allowing "arxiv_class" to be a search term.
+Might already work.